 Feeding your dog the right food is a great way to increase their lifespan, provide them with more energy, and help them avoid serious health issues.
-We all know that there is some dog food on the market that is simply not what our dogs need to thrive thanks to constant recalls and controversies related to the major manufacturers unregulated production processes.
+We all know that there is some dog food on the market that is simply not what our dogs need to thrive thanks to poor quality ingredients and manufacturing processes.

 What is Raw Dog Food?

 When you first hear the words “raw food”, you probably think of things like rare steak, sushi, or uncooked meat.
 A raw dog food diet normally consists of uncooked meat such as poultry, fish, and beef along with uncooked fruits and vegetables.

 It’s worth noting that not all raw dog food is commercially produced with highly questionable ingredients.
 People that feed their dogs a raw food diet will often tell you that it is how dogs have eaten historically and that it can lead to a shinier coat, more energy, and healthier stool thanks to its nutritional benefits.
 However, even if you purchase high-quality raw dog food, you are presenting your loyal companion with a variety of different health risks.
 Understand that if you are feeding your dog raw meats, there will always be the risk of contamination from harmful bacteria like E. coli and Salmonella.
 Some veterinary researchers even found that 86 percent of raw food products contain potentially dangerous bacteria.
 You will have to be extremely careful when dealing with raw dog food products, as this bacteria can easily affect humans too.
 Vulnerable populations like the elderly and young children are particularly susceptible to diseases like E. coli and can get sick simply from a dog licking their face after consuming raw food .